The Story Of Hansel & Gretel

 Hansel and Gretel’s empty, rumbling tummies had kept them awake once more.
 Again, they had heard everything.
 As before, Hansel waited until the stepmother had gone to bed and then made his way to the front door.

-But, to his horror—this time around—it was locked.
-His heart sank.
-Hansel returned to bed without a single pebble in his pocket.
+But, to his horror the door was locked.
+His heart sank as he returned to bed without a single pebble in his pocket.

 Hansel And Gretel Story - Chapter 6

 Early the next morning the stepmother burst into their bedroom, yanked the children out of bed shouting, ‘get dressed at once, you lazy stinking little slugs!’

 Once they were dressed she gave them a small piece of bread each—from the single remaining loaf—and they set off into the woods.

 Hansel put his piece of bread in his pocket.

 As they walked, he stopped every so often, broke off a few crumbs and dropped them on the ground—just as he had done with the pebbles.